Machine learning in finance has become more prominent recently due to the availability of vast amounts of data and more affordable computing power.

 Tech Revolution explains the system basically works to find the ultimate smart trader population, by continually testing the performance of their digital stock traders.

 The system only retains the “genes” of the best performers to create a team of unbeatable traders.
 And this process continues indefinitely.

 READ MORE: Pioneer AI Hedge Fund – DE Shaw

 Can individuals leverage machine learning algorithms to trade successfully?

 Although algo trade simplifies matters for traders and fund managers, writing an electronic trading algorithm is an incredibly complicated undertaking.

-A JP Morgan analyst points out that even a medium frequency electronic trading algorithm which reconsiders its options every second, requires 3,600 steps per hour.
+A JP Morgan analyst points out that even a medium frequency electronic trading algorithm that reconsiders its options every second requires 3,600 steps per hour.